melindachang/site/src/notes/sass-font-face-mixin.md

 }
 ```

-I use SvelteKit for apps that would require this much boilerplate most
-of the time, so this will assume a SvelteKit-esque directory structure
-for imports.
-This is easy enough to modify yourself if your `fonts/`
-folder is located elsewhere.
-I also find SCSS slightly easier to read
+I find SCSS slightly easier to read and maintain than the equivalent
-and maintain than the equivalent indented syntax, so I'll use it here.
+indented syntax, so I'll use it here.

 ```scss
 @use 'sass:map';